A Company In Trouble

 Role of NOLHGA

-The National Organization of Life and Health Insurance Guaranty Associations (NOLHGA) is made up of the 52 life and health insurance guaranty associations.
+The National Organization of Life and Health Insurance Guaranty Associations (NOLHGA) is made up of the life and health insurance guaranty associations of all 50 states and the District of Columbia.
 Through NOLHGA, the associations voluntarily work together efficiently and effectively to provide continued protection for policyholders affected by a multi-state insurance insolvency.
 NOLHGA establishes a task force of representative guaranty associations to work with the insurance commissioner to develop a plan to protect policyholders.

 [ Back ]